UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 - Gracefully accept constructive criticism
 - Focus on what is best for the community
 - Show courtesy and respect towards other community members
-- Contact details to report CoC violations can be [found here](https://enccs.se/kjartan-thor-wikfeldt).

 Furthermore, as this is a hands-on, interactive workshop:
 - Be kind to each other and help each other as best you can.